integrativemodeling/pemap/README.md

 2) Comparative models of H3 and H4

-3) Processed pE-MAP data files containing the pairs of residues to which the pE-MAP distance restraints will be applied.
+3) Processed pE-MAP data file containing the pairs of residues to which the pE-MAP distance restraints will be applied.
 The format of these files is:

 ```
 protein1 protein2 residue1 residue2 MIC_value distance_in_xray_structure (if known)